CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/evm-sidechains/overview.md

 1.  **On the sidechain, CRV is received into a `ChildLiquidityGauge` contract and then transfered to the `ChildGaugeFactory` from  which the tokens then can be claimed.**

-    The bridge automatically transfers CRV into a streamer contract, deployed at the same address on the sidechain as the gauge is on Ethereum.
-Once the CRV has arrived, a call is made to `notify_reward_amount`.
-This call updates the local accounting and streams the balance out linearly over the next seven days.

-1.  **Liquidity providers who have staked their LP tokens in the `RewardsOnlyGauge` may claim their CRV.**

-    The sidechain gauge is a simplified version of the gauges used on Ethereum.
-It handles CRV as though it were any other 3rd-party reward token, evenly distributing between stakers based on the deposited balances as the time the token is received.

 ## **RootChainGauge**